voicebase/voicebase-docs/docs/how-to-guides/closed-captioning.md

 allowing you to retrieve the transcript of your audio or video file using the SubRip Text (SRT) format.

-You do not need any special configuration.
+No special configuration is required.
 All transcripts are always available in three formats: JSON word-by-word, plain text and SRT.

 ## SRT subtitle format